Scott Brock for Commissioner On The Issues

 Ag Land ProtectionsAg Land Protections

 This is a complicated one without stepping all over personal property rights.
 Yes in the past I have focused on what the individual land owners needed in many cases.
 To retire.
 Now I see that while that holds strong for private property rights at the same time contributes to loss of AG land.
 So for the foreseeable future, I see zero need to approve a rezone from AG to residential.
 Yes that may put a few land owners in a pickle, who need to retire, but we are shooting ourselves in the foot.
 Let's take a deep breath and and stop rezone for a long while.
+How about bringing business opportunities instead of homes.

 -